k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: MGC_DESTRY_ARMR castable at range (regression from mcastu.c
   refactor)
 - Intelligent monsters with Amulet of Yendor now properly flee to escape
+- Non-covetous monsters with Amulet of Yendor now seek the correct high altar on Astral